⚙️ Schema Evolution¶

 - Missing tables are auto-provisioned before MERGE

-- Planner distinguishes schema creation from table provisioning
+- The runtime distinguishes schema creation from table provisioning

 - Incremental MERGE never runs against a non-existent table